JJ Adams: Work

 Adams' work can be found in galleries in the UK, US and Canada, he has done exhibitions with the likes of Rolls-Royce and Bang & Olufsen, and has been featured in magazines such as Vogue and GQ.

 He describes his work as a simple formula of remixing old with something new.
 He uses a range of mixed media formats including spray painting, hand painting in acrylics, screen printing, collage, digital matte painting and photography.

 His work features elements of graffiti, street art, tattoos and celebrity icons.
 Adams has developed his own unique style of hiding many things in his paintings, a style that he learned from his father and a jigsaw puzzle he loved as a child, as well spending many hours studying album covers from bands like Iron Maiden and Pink Floyd.
 As a child and teenager, Adams always hid things in his drawings.

 Adams has curated bespoke artworks for two high-profile London restaurants, Hyde in Kensington and The Frog by Adam Handling in Covent Garden.
 His work is collected by celebrities and famous musicians such as Slash from Guns N' Roses and Shaun Ryder of the Happy Mondays.
 His work has also been featured on television shows such as Made in Chelsea, Britain's Next Top Model and Through the Keyhole.

 Adams says his biggest influence is South African artist Derric Van Rensburg alongside other artists such as Storm Thorgerson, Norman Rockwell, Roy Lichtenstein, Andy Warhol and Sir Peter Blake.
 Most of his inspiration comes from film, television, music and life experience.
 He always listens to music while he works and is an avid record collector.
 His favourite band is Pink Floyd.

 Personal life

-Adams is married with five children and lives in South London.
-He is shy and keeps his personal life private and away from social media.
+Adams has been married twice and has 2 children with his first wife.
+He had an extra martial affair before marrying again and has 3 step children with his second wife.
+He lives in South London.

-Through the sale of his work, Adams donates to many charities in the UK.
-A 20cm x 20cm painting of his raised over £5,000 for a charity at auction in 2015.
+He has held a number of businesses and was declared bankrupt before finding Art.